 DAY 1 Welcome & Blessings!

-Let me introduce myself: I'm Kathy Shaull, author of Choosing Justice, Ringing Bells, and Taking Liberty, a regional suspense novel set in rural Oklahoma.
+Let me introduce myself: I’m Kathy Shaull, author of Choosing Justice, Ringing Bells, and Taking Liberty, a regional suspense trilogy set in rural Oklahoma.
 I also blog here at 13Prayers.com where I write primarily on what I see God doing & saying in scripture.
 I choose to share my templates because it took 25 years to get my first novel into shape.
 I want your writing journey to be much quicker!
 We’ll start with an elevator speech.

 My life story in a flash: I had these people in my head and a vague story idea.
 After the birth of my son, I would write when I put him down for a nap.
 No real outline.
 Just the story the way I saw it.
 I was so proud when it was done.
 Silly me.
 It was massive and…terrible since I just wrote “by the seat of my pants.”